 I find that mint rarely has it’s time to shine, especially right now when it’s at peak season in the herb garden.
-In order to give it the attention it deserves, I stuck with the Mint Julep theme again this year, but I went a bit sweeter.
+In order to give it the attention it deserves, I stuck with the Mint Julep theme again this year, but I decided on a dessert.

-These pecan blondies have a touch of mint-infused simple syrup in the batter.
-They are topped off with a bourbon mint buttercream frosting.
+These pecan blondies have a touch of mint-infused simple syrup in the batter, and then they are topped off with a bourbon mint buttercream frosting!

 Whether you prefer drink or dessert, enjoy your Mint Julep and celebrations of the Bluegrass State!

 Mint Julep Blondies